pingcap/docs/tiup/tiup-faq.md

 TiUP supports specifying the mirror source through the `TIUP_MIRRORS` environment variable.
 The address of the mirror source can be a local directory or an HTTP server address.
 If your environment cannot access the network, you can create your own offline mirror source to use TiUP.

-If you want to switch the unofficial mirror back to the official mirror, take any of the following measures:
+After using an unofficial mirror, if you want the official mirror back and use it, take one of the following measures:

 - Set the `TIUP_MIRRORS` variable to the official mirror address: `https://tiup-mirrors.pingcap.com`.
-- Make sure that you do not set the `TIUP_MIRRORS` variable, and then execute the `tiup mirror set https://tiup-mirrors.pingcap.com` command.
+- Make sure that the `TIUP_MIRRORS` variable is not set, and then execute the `tiup mirror set https://tiup-mirrors.pingcap.com` command.

 ## How do I put my own component into the TiUP mirrors?